Rachel-Hofer/Ironhack-Project1-TheInterview/README.md

 Instructor Feedback:
-    Successes:
+ - Successes-
-        1. Met all criteria necessary for Game
+    1. Met all criteria required for game:
         - Winner/Loser
         - 2 Players
         - Deployed
-            -   Can play the full game all the way through
+        - Can play game from beginning to end
-        2. Good balance between design and functionality focus
+    2. Good balance bettween focus on design and functunality
     3. Good "game plan"/organization of the process

-    Areas of Opportunity:
+ - Areas of Opportunity-
-        1. Organize your JS better:
+    1. Organize your JS more:
-            -   Don't write so much code inside of the logic, instead create functions OR methods/classes for what you want the logic to do, to make logic shorter/more organized/easier to read.
+        - Declare your functions on a seperate JS file than your logic
+        - Avoid declaring functions inside of the logic, only call the functions already created